Genetic counselling for cardiac genetic tests

 For patients having a cardiac genetic test, Sonic Genetics is pleased to provide genetic counselling as part of the testing process.
 Genetic counselling is provided by telephone and at no additional cost.

 What is genetic counselling?

-The outcome of a genetic test may have medical and psychological ramifications for both the person tested and for their relatives.
+The outcome of a genetic test may have medical and psychological consequences for both the person tested and for their relatives.
 It is important that these issues are discussed and considered before the test is undertaken.

 What is a genetic counsellor?